DepthVision: Enabling Robust Vision-Language Models with GAN-Based LiDAR-to-RGB Synthesis for Autonomous Driving: Experiments

-In order to evaluate LiDAR-to-RGB synthesis in low-light settings, we designed a dedicated night-time evaluation environment in CARLA.
+In order to evaluate the LiDAR-to-RGB synthesis as well as the VLM performance in low-light settings, we designed a dedicated night-time evaluation environment in CARLA.
 Scenes were generated using fixed geometry, calibrated sensors and minimal ambient illumination to mimic real-world visibility degradation, while ensuring precise alignment between the LiDAR and RGB modalities.
-Notably, the DepthVision model was trained exclusively on daytime data, enabling it to generate daytime-like images in previously unseen night-time conditions.
+Notably, the DepthVision model was trained exclusively on daytime data, enabling it to generate daytime-like images in previously unseen night-time conditions. \paragraph*{Vehicle integration} To evaluate the impact of LiDAR-guided vision on safety-critical perception and decision making, we integrate the complete DepthVision perception module into the AD-layer of our software stack (see Fig. \ref{fig:vehicle_integration}) and deploy it on the vehicle computer (see Table~\ref{tab:hardware}).
+We then design an adaptive cruise control (ACC) scenario (Fig.~\ref{fig:test_scenario}), following ISO~15622 \cite{ISO15622}, and execute it in the CARLA simulation environment under night-time conditions.

+In this experiment, we isolate the LiDAR-to-RGB component of DepthVision.
+The synthesized images are fed into a lightweight YOLOP detector \cite{wu2022yolop} to localize the lead vehicle, and a simple PID controller maintains the desired following distance.
+Braking is triggered solely from the detection signal and controller output.
+We run the scenario once with night-time camera images and once with LiDAR-to-RGB synthesized images.
+Analyzing the system behavior allows us to evaluate the latency, stability, and robustness of our LiDAR-guided pipeline under low-light conditions.
+In the test scenario, the ego vehicle is required to follow a lead vehicle traveling at a constant speed of $10\,\mathrm{m/s}$ while maintaining a clearance of $c = 10\,\mathrm{m}$.
+Importantly, the AD-software interacts with the real vehicle electronics, our middleware, and the control interface, demonstrating that the proposed approach is fully compatible with real-world automotive hardware.

+We evaluate DepthVision for different initial relative velocities $\Delta v_0 \in \{5.5,\,7.5,\,9,\,10\}\,\mathrm{m/s}$, representing increasingly critical closing speeds.
+With LiDAR-to-RGB synthesis, the ego vehicle remains stable throughout the scenario, decelerates smoothly as $\Delta v$ approaches zero (Fig.~\ref{fig:speed_figure}), and converges to a steady following distance close to the required $c = 10\,\mathrm{m}$, as shown in Fig.~\ref{fig:distance_figure}.
+In contrast, when using camera-only input, the YOLOP-based perception stack fails to reliably detect the environment at night, causing the controller to leave the lane before even approaching the lead vehicle, and preventing any meaningful distance regulation.